International Education Symposium

 All study abroad students, international students, and other students who have done international research, projects or work, or international SJU Immersion Programs are encouraged to participate.
 They may do so in the form of a poster presentation.

-The first annual event will be held on Thursday, November 20th.
+The event will be held on Thursday during International Education Week.
 The event will showcase the research, scholarship, and creative work of SJU’s study abroad and international students.
 In addition, this symposium provides an overview of the unique study abroad opportunities afforded through SJU’s Center for International Programs and highlights the involvement of SJU faculty in these opportunities.

 We will work to accommodate other potential presentations or performances that do not fit within this format.
 Please contact firstname.lastname@example.org.